 After your flight to Santiago, Chile, take time to settle in and appreciate the surroundings.
 Here, ancient snow-capped Andes mountains calmly cast their gaze over Santiago’s skyscrapers and historic cathedrals.

-Check the prices for your dates and book one of the best hostels in Santiago.
+Check the prices for your dates and book one of the best hotels in Santiago using the map below:

 Day 2 – Take a walking tour of Santiago